 So, what happens months down the road when your recovery progress has been interrupted, or not gone as well as you'd hoped?
 In my case, my husband's health deteriorated, and as his sole caretaker, I was sidetracked from keeping up with my own therapy and exercises as well as would have been preferred.

 There are a few options available, most of which involve some pain.
 How much pain depends on your own level of pain tolerance.
-For me, the latter is near zero, so the pain scale is pretty high.
+For me, the latter is near zero, so the pain scale was pretty high.

 Physical therapy will continue, but there are other things added to the mix.

 The "Torture Chamber"

 Well, not truly torture devices, for they are not designed to be such; but they surely look like something out of a dungeon.

 I was given a knee splint, complete with straps and a ratchet device for cranking the knee either to a more bent or more straight position.
 This was supposed to be done for half an hour three times a day.
 You cannot walk or move about while wearing this device.

 The device was very complex, and required several visits from the fitter to get it to where it was even usable.
 It is not comfortable at all with the best fit.

 Again, my husband's health continued to be unstable, and this is not a device you can use very well on the go, or sitting in a hospital emergency room.
 So, that did not work out well, either.